loacherinonte/video-bitrate-calculator/README.md

 ## 📥 Download

-You can download the macOS app here:
+You can download the app for macOS only (at the moment) here:

 👉 [Download VideoBitrateCalculator.dmg](https://github.com/loacherinonte/Video-Bitrate-Calculator/releases/latest)